Reading at Kingshurst Primary School

 Read to Succeed

 The Read to Succeed reward system has been designed to encourage our older children to read at home and is centered around lanyards and pin badges.
-The scheme is for all the children in Year 4, Year 5 and Year 6.
+The scheme is for all the children in Year 3, Year 4, Year 5 and Year 6.
+It links with Accelerated Reader which is an online platform that we use in school.
+Once children have completed a book, they take a quiz and depending on the amount of questions they get correct, they can earn points which lead to certificates and rewards.

 Please support us with ensuring your child/ren is read with / to every day at home.